DavidWeschler/DavidWeschler/README.md

 I'm a third-year Computer Science student with a passion for programming and problem-solving.
 Here are a few things about me:

 - 🔭 I’m currently studying at Hadassah Academic College.
-- 🌱 I’m currently learning and improving my skills in C, C++, and Python.
+- 🌱 I’m currently learning and improving my skills in C, C++, Python, JavaScript, HTML and CSS.
 - 🤖 I’m interested in software development, algorithms, and AI.
 - 💼 I’m looking forward to internships and collaborative projects.